ApeachM/3D-Placement/README.md

 [![Build Status](https://img.shields.io/badge/develop-ongoing%20-green)]()

+This is working on progress to be integrated into OpenROAD Project.

 This repository is 3D placer in VLSI back-end design, based on [ICCAD2022 Contest Problem B](http://iccad-contest.org).

 This is based on [OpenDB](https://github.com/The-OpenROAD-Project/OpenDB) API.